 Additionally, tape clear plastic film over your window frames during the cold winter months.
 Ensure a tight seal to help reduce air leaks.

 A fire not only looks and feels good, but wood is sometimes cheaper than gas or electricity.
 On the downside, about 25,000 homes suffer a fire each year that starts in the fireplace or chimney.
 So sit by the fire with care.
 Hire a professional to clean and inspect the chimney and flue at the start of the season.

 Prevent frozen pipes

 New homes with pipes placed near exterior walls can be as prone to freezing as pipes in poorly insulated older homes.
-Bursts from frozen pipes can be difficult and expensive to fix.
+Frozen pipes can burst, which can be difficult and expensive to fix.

-- Insulate pipes or wrap them with heat tape to prevent bursting under extremely cold temperatures.
-You can also insulate the walls or ceilings that contain the pipes.
+Insulate pipes and wrap them with a warming tape to prevent bursting under extremely cold temperatures.
+If funds allow, you can also insulate the walls or ceilings that contain the pipes.

 Shut off all exterior water faucets — including irrigation systems.
 Then disconnect and store garden hoses and sprinklers.
 On extremely cold days, turn indoor faucets on and let water trickle continuously.
 If there is a cabinet under the sink, open the doors to let warm air heat the pipes.

 In addition to these winter energy saving tips, build up your emergency fund now so you’re prepared for a possible surprise.